Texas State Highway 178

 State Highway 178 (SH 178) is a Texas state highway in the city of El Paso in El Paso County maintained by the Texas Department of Transportation (TxDOT).
-The 3.0 mi route designated in 1991 connects New Mexico State Road 136 at the New Mexico state line between El Paso and Santa Teresa, NM to a freeway carrying Interstate 10, U.S. Route 85, and U.S. Route 180 on the west side of El Paso.
+The 3.0 mi route designated in 1991 connects New Mexico State Road 136 at the New Mexico state line between El Paso and Santa Teresa, New Mexico, to a freeway carrying Interstate 10, U.S. Route 85, and U.S. Route 180 on the west side of El Paso.
 The route together with NM 136 is a major urban roadway connecting an international border crossing with I-10.
 The route also has an important intersection with SH 20.

 The route's numerical designation was previously assigned to a road in the Texas Panhandle during the 1930s.
 An extension to the current route potentially doubling its length was considered and rejected in recent years.

 History

 Hartley and Moore counties

 SH 178 was previously proposed on October 25, 1932 as a connector route between the cities of Hartley and Dumas in Hartley and Moore counties in the Texas Panhandle.
 By 1936, the Hartley County portion had been completed with the Moore County portion following by 1940.
 On June 21, 1938, SH 178 was cancelled, as the route became part of SH 152.